-2.1 The Governing Body has overall responsibility for health and safety and the operation of this policy under the 'persons in control of premises' section of the Health and Safety at Work etc Act 1974, the Management of Health and Safety at Work Regulations 1999 and other health and safety legislation, to provide a safe and healthy working environment for employees and others, such as students, visitors and contractors.
+2.1 The Trustee Body has overall responsibility for health and safety and the operation of this policy under the 'persons in control of premises' section of the Health and Safety at Work etc Act 1974, the Management of Health and Safety at Work Regulations 1999 and other health and safety legislation, to provide a safe and healthy working environment for employees and others, such as students, visitors and contractors.
 The Headteacher is the Principal Health and Safety Officer with day-to-day responsibility for health and safety matters.
-The Governing Body and Headteacher will delegate certain responsibilities to the Senior Leadership Team.
+The Trustee Body and Headteacher will delegate certain responsibilities to the Senior Leadership Team.

-- 2.2 The Headteacher is responsible for investigating accidents and work-related causes of sickness absences.
-The Headteacher is also responsible for acting on investigation findings to prevent a recurrence. - 2.3 An annual meeting will be carried out to check the working conditions within the School and to ensure our safe working practices are being followed.
-We will also train our staff, monitor performance and review conditions regularly. - 2.4 Staff holding positions of special responsibility and the Health and Safety Committee as appropriate are responsible for ensuring that all health and safety standards are maintained and improved within the School. - 2.5 The Governing Body will ensure that this policy is reviewed regularly. - 2.6 Contractors are responsible for complying with the relevant statutory duties placed upon them by the Health and Safety at Work, etc. Act 1974, the Management of Health and Safety at Work Regulations 1999 and other applicable Regulations. - 2.7 This responsibility includes Contractors ensuring that all employees & subcontractors are competent to carry out their work safely, and in accordance with the relevant standards & statutory requirements.
+- 2.2 The Headteacher and Senior Leadership Team are responsible for investigating accidents and work-related causes of sickness absences.
+The Headteacher and Senior Leadership Team are also responsible for acting on investigation findings to prevent a recurrence. - 2.3 The school will be subject to third party inspection and monitoring to ensure our safe working practices are being followed.
+We will also train our staff to monitor performance and review conditions regularly. - 2.4 Staff holding positions of special responsibility and the Health and Safety Committee as appropriate are responsible for ensuring that all health and safety standards are maintained and improved within the School. - 2.5 The Trustee Body will ensure that this policy is reviewed regularly. - 2.6 Contractors are responsible for complying with the relevant statutory duties placed upon them by the Health and Safety at Work, etc. Act 1974, the Management of Health and Safety at Work Regulations 1999 and other applicable Regulations. - 2.7 This responsibility includes Contractors ensuring that all employees & subcontractors are competent to carry out their work safely, and in accordance with the relevant standards & statutory requirements.